Wilfrick/Hanab-Convention/Structured_Reference.md

    2. If I don't then I should play my front most unclued card.

 We call option 2.i) a **prompt**, and option 2.ii) a **finesse**, for consistency with [Hypen-ated's convention](https://github.com/Zamiell/hanabi-conventions).
 Sometimes, there might be more than one fill in situation at a time.
 It might even be that a given player is being finessed more than once.
 In this case, when that player receives the second finesse, they should mark their _second_ unclued card as playable, because their first unclued card is already accounted for.

+[Add examples here]

+## Reverse Fill in
+Sometimes the card that you are asking to be played from a fill in situation is in a player's hand who plays after the player that you clued, e.g.:
+1. The stacks are R3 Y3 G5 B4 P2
+2. Dave has G1 G3 R5 B5 P4, with nothing clued
+3. Eve has R2 B3 G2 R4 Y5, with the Red 4 clued as red and the Yellow 5 clued as a 5.
+4. Charlie clues Red to Dave, touching card 3 as a playable Red.
+What should Dave make of this?

+Dave looks around at the other player's clued cards, as well as their front cards.
+Dave notices that Charlie has a Red 4 that she might try to play to fill in.
+Dave chooses to wait, not playing his red card.
+When Charlie plays her Red 4, Dave knows that his Red card was infact the Red 5, and he can now play it.

+Here are a few more examples:
+1. The stacks are R5 Y1 G5 B4 P2
+2. Bob has G1 R1 Y4 P4 B5, where the B5 has been clued as a 5 (5 save) and the Y4 and P4 have been clued as a 4 (a 4 save because the other Y4 is in the discard pile).
+3. Charlie has P3 P1 B2 B4 P5, where the B4 is clued as blue but is clearly not useful, and the P5 has been clued as a 5 (5 save).
+4. Alice clues Purple to Bob, highlighting the P4 as purple.
+Bob now knows that this card is a P4, and also that Alice wants it to be played.
+5. Bob looks around and sees the Purple 3 in Charlie's first position, so he discards this turn.
+6. Charlie sees that the P4 is supposed to be playable, so she fills in.
+Her blue card is clearly useless, and her 5 won't help (she needs to play the purple 3), so she blind plays her front card.
+7. Bob can now play the P4 on his next turn.

+Sometimes, multiple players might have the same playable card in position 1.
+In this case, the last player with that playable card should be the one to play it:
+1. The stacks are R1 Y3 G1 B1 P2
+2. Alice has B1 G4 P5 P1, all unclued
+3. Bob has P4 G1 Y5 R2, with the Y5 clued as a 5 (5 save), and the R2 clued as a 2